 This boy charms his way to you with his dappled golden coat and expressive face!
 With a gorgeous compact conformation, he displays a strong body structure and solid limbs.
 Carrying a great genetic potential, he gathers Alter Real and Veiga bloodlines on his pedigree.
-With three correct gaits, he has been started under saddle only a few months ago.
-Nonetheless, his eagerness to learn and to please make him go that extra mile for you every single time!
+With three correct gaits, the highlight goes to his canter which is extremely balanced, easy and comfortable to ride.
+Started under saddle last summer, he is being given the time to mature and develop accordingly to the training scale.
+He is always eager to learn and please - he goes that extra mile for you every single time!
 He has a gentle, human oriented personality and reacts as a mature horse to new surroundings despite his tender age.
-We believe this youngster can be a suitable match for an amateur rider who looks for a attractive horse combined with functionality and temperament.
-All in all, here is an excellent opportunity to start a youngster almost from scratch with the help of a trainer.
-Find out more – book your visit today: firstname.lastname@example.org
+He hacks alone or with other horses – always keeping an incredible work-ethics!
+We believe this youngster can be a suitable match for an amateur rider who looks for an attractive horse combined with functionality and temperament.
+All in all, here is an excellent opportunity to develop a youngster with the help of a trainer.
+Find out more – book your visit today: email@example.com

 Are you looking for a Lusitano horse for a breeding project?
 This filter option is definitely important for you!